 Creative and Fun Bowling Fundraiser Ideas

-For more creative fundraising ideas—poker, tricky tray, birthday fundraisers, bike-a-thon, bake sales, walkathon—see creative fundraising ideas.
+For more creative fundraising ideas including poker tournaments, tricky tray, bike-a-thons, bake sales, and walkathons, see creative fundraising ideas.

 Why bowling fundraisers work

 Bowling is accessible, social, and appeals to all ages.
-You don't need expensive decor or elaborate venues—just a local alley, some creativity, and a clear fundraising plan.
+You don't need expensive decor or elaborate venues, just a local alley, some creativity, and a clear fundraising plan.
 Plus, bowling centers are often happy to partner with nonprofits or community groups for discounted rates or sponsorship opportunities.

 1. Bowl-a-thon challenge

 Similar to a walkathon, bowlers collect pledges for every pin knocked down or every game completed.
 This format can raise significant funds through peer-to-peer giving while keeping the event light and fun.
+See what is a paddle raise for how to add a live donation appeal to your bowl-a-thon program to capture donors who prefer giving directly.

 2. Team tournaments